Gyrokinetic Simulations Compared with Magnetic Fluctuations Diagnosed with a Faraday-Effect Radial Interferometer-Polarimeter in the DIII-D pedestal: Appendix

 Local nonlinear simulations for MTM have the following resolution: $k_x\rho_s$ is ranging from 0 to 4 with the definition of $\frac{1}{32}$, $k_y\rho_s$ is ranging from 0 to 0.72 with the definition of 0.03 ($k_y\rho_s=n_{tor}\times0.00776$).
 The simulations have $E\times B$ shear turned off since $E\times B$ shear stabilizes the turbulence.
 The frequency has been translated into the lab frame during the post-processing procedure.
 Figure \ref{fig:time_trace} shows the result from local nonlinear simulation.
 Hyper-diffusivity in $k_x$ and $k_y$ are 0.
 Hyper-diffusivity along the magnetic field is 2.
 After $t=55 (a/c_s)$, the low k electrostatic mode starts to run away to the nonphysical transport level.
 However, from the discussion in Section \ref{sec:NL_freq}, the possibility of the theory, local linear simulation, local nonlinear simulation, and experiment results tightly match at the same time by accident is little to none.
 Therefore, one could argue that the results from the early saturation stage of the MTM local nonlinear simulations are still valid.

 Simulating the local nonlinear MTM is a nontrivial task.
 The saturation level is near zero if the range of ky is too small.
-And one species simulation seems to produce a much lower transport level for MTM compared with the simulation with three species.
+And one species simulation, with adiabatic ions, seems to produce a much lower transport level for MTM compared with the simulation with three species.